Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: tcsaba, Shutterstock

-A Beagle whose base coat is white, with black and tan patches and markings.
+A white, black, and tan Beagle has a white base coat with black and tan patches and markings.

 Divider 4Wrap Up